calogica/calogica.com/_posts/2019-06-12-snowflake-pandas.md

 {: .notice--info}
 In this post, we look at options for loading the contents of a Pandas dataframe to a table in Snowflake directly from Python, using the copy command for scalability.

-## Snowflake as part of the Data Science worklfow
+## Snowflake as part of the Data Science workflow

 As the recent Snow Summit, one of the questions we got to discuss with Snowflake product managers was how to better integrate Snowflake in a data science workflow.

 Often this workflow requires:
-1) Sourcing data (often a training dataset for a machine learning project) from our Snowflake data warehouse
+1. Sourcing data (often a training dataset for a machine learning project) from our Snowflake data warehouse
-2) Manipulating this data in a pandas dataframe using statistical techniques not available in Snowflake, or using this data as input to train a machine learning model
+2. Manipulating this data in a pandas dataframe using statistical techniques not available in Snowflake, or using this data as input to train a machine learning model
-3) Loading the output of this model (e.g. a dataset scored using the trained ML model) back into Snowflake by copying a `.csv` file to an S3 bucket, then creating a Snowpipe or other data pipeline process to read that file into a Snowflake destination table.
+3. Loading the output of this model (e.g. a dataset scored using the trained ML model) back into Snowflake by copying a `.csv` file to an S3 bucket, then creating a Snowpipe or other data pipeline process to read that file into a Snowflake destination table.

 Much of this work is boilerplate, and once you've done this once it's pretty boring.
 Thus, an excellent use case for a library to handle this.

-While we're still waiting for Snowflake to come out with a fully Snowflake-aware version of Pandas (we, so far, unsuccessfully pitched this as SnowPandas&trade; to the product team), let's take a look at quick and dirty implementation of the read/load steps of the workflow process from above.
+While we're still waiting for Snowflake to come out with a fully Snowflake-aware version of Pandas (we, so far, unsuccessfully pitched this as [SnowPandas&trade;](https://www.youtube.com/watch?v=hhSUandetlE) to the product team), let's take a look at quick and dirty implementation of the read/load steps of the workflow process from above.

 ## Reading data from Snowflake in Python